-- Students who transferred in.
+- · Students who transferred in.

 - Money borrowed at other institutions.

 - Parent loans

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- Any aid related to the CARE Act or unique the COVID-19 pandemic.
+- · Any aid related to the CARE Act or unique the COVID-19 pandemic.

-your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
+H4 Provide the number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
 Exclude students who transferred into your institution.
-H4 -- ----